Ole Gunnar Solskjær

-Solskjær remained at Manchester United in a coaching role as well as in an ambassadorial capacity.
-In 2008, Solskjær became the club's reserve team manager.
-He returned to his native country in 2011 to manage his former club, Molde, whom he led to their two first-ever Tippeligaen titles in his first two seasons with the club.
-He secured a third title when his team won the 2013 Norwegian Football Cup Final.
-In 2014, he served as manager of Cardiff City, during which the club was relegated from the Premier League.
-In late 2018, Manchester United appointed Solskjær as caretaker manager, taking over from José Mourinho for the rest of the 2018–19 season.
-On 28 March 2019, having won 14 of his 19 matches in charge, Solskjær signed a three-year contract to take over as Manchester United manager on a permanent basis.
-He took Manchester United to the 2021 UEFA Europa League final, where they lost to Villarreal on penalties.
-He was sacked by the club in November 2021 following a poor string of performances during the 2021–22 season.
+Solskjær remained at Manchester United after retiring, taking on both a coaching role and ambassadorial duties.
+In 2008, he was appointed manager of the club's reserve team.
+He returned to Norway in 2011 to manage his former club, Molde, leading them to their first-ever Tippeligaen titles in his first two seasons.
+He added a third major honour by winning the 2013 Norwegian Football Cup.
+In 2014, Solskjær took charge of Cardiff City, though the club was relegated from the Premier League during his tenure.
+In late 2018, he returned to Manchester United as caretaker manager following the departure of José Mourinho, taking charge for the remainder of the 2018–19 season.

+On 28 March 2019, after winning 14 of his first 19 matches in charge, Solskjær was appointed manager of Manchester United on a permanent basis with a three-year contract.
+He led the club to the 2021 UEFA Europa League final, where they were defeated by Villarreal in a penalty shoot-out.
+Following a poor run of results during the 2021–22 season, he was sacked by the club in November 2021.
+In January 2025, after three years out of management, Solskjær was appointed manager of Turkish Süper Lig club Beşiktaş, but was sacked in August 2025 after failing to qualify for European football.